QuentinWach/image-ranker/README.md

 ---
 ## TrueSkill ELO: How Does It Work?
 Each image is represented by two values:
-- μ (mu): The estimated skill level.
+- μ (mu): The estimated "skill" level.
 - σ (sigma): The uncertainty in that estimate.

 New items start with a default μ (often 25) and high σ (often 8.33).
 When two items are compared, their μ and σ values are used to calculate the expected outcome.
 The actual outcome is compared to this expectation.
 The winner's μ increases, the loser's decreases.Both items' σ typically decreases (representing increased certainty).
 The magnitude of changes depends on: